jianhuupenn/SpaGCN/script/README.md

 `python3 spaGCN.py -spatial_domains ./path/to/file/h5ad ./path/to/file/csv` +
 `-pixels x y`
 ###### -arrays
-This command is only used in combination with commands: spatial_domains, identify_csv, identify_meta.
+This command is only used in combination with commands: spatial_domains, identify_cvg, identify_meta.
 And they accept two parameters representing the coordinates.
 If this command is not used, then the program randomly selects the coordinates and informs the user (you can see it in the first two pictures).
 `python3 spaGCN.py -spatial_domains ./path/to/file/h5ad ./path/to/file/csv` +
 `-pixels x y` + `-arrays x y`
 ###### -clusters